Comparing online fax services: finding the best eFax alternative

 If your office sends 200+ faxes per month, needs inbound dedicated fax numbers, and requires enterprise admin controls with volume SLAs, eFax's higher-tier plans may still make sense.
 They've been around for 25 years and their enterprise product is battle-tested.

 But that describes a shrinking group of users.
-Most people searching for an eFax alternative are individuals, small practices, or small businesses who fax occasionally and don't want to pay $228 per year for a service they barely use.
+Most people searching for an eFax alternative are individuals, small practices, or small businesses who fax occasionally and do not want to pay a recurring monthly bill, on top of per-page overage, for a service they barely use.

 How to Switch from eFax to FaxDrop